nickeblewis/nicklewis.net.7/blog/2019-08-01-august-roundup.md

 ## Health

 Been a downer

 ## Contracting at Clearbox

 Still going strong, project approaching release and I love Vue JS

+## Building content for the JamStack

+- How I build this site using Visual Studio Code and no CMS tool [I will create a screencast for it](/screencasts/how-i-edit-this-site)